waiwera/waiwera/doc/user/setup_source_networks.rst

 The mass flow rate at the output is simply the sum of the mass flow rates from the inputs.
 The enthalpy at the output is a weighted sum of the input enthalpies (weighted by mass flow rate).
 Hence, the total input and output mass and energy flow rates are equal.

 A group also calculates output mass flow rates and enthalpies for separated water and steam (i.e. liquid and vapour phases) from two-phase inputs.
-How this is done depends on whether the group has its own separator or not  (see :ref:`group_separators`).
+How this is done depends on whether the group has its own separator or not  (see :ref:`group_separator`).

 Source groups are set up in the Waiwera JSON input file via the **"network.group"** value.
 This is an array of objects.
 Each object in the array specifies a single group.